kkebaara/kkebaara.github.io/projects/project-9.md

 layout: project
 type: project
 image: images/FBJHomepage.png
-title: FitByJonetics App
+title: FitByJonetics
-permalink: projects/FitbyJoneticsApp
+permalink: projects/fbj
 # All dates must be YYYY-MM-DD format!
-date: 2025-08-25
+date: 2025-12-15
 labels:
-	- Fitness
+  - React Native
-	- Analytics
+  - React
   - Mobile App
-	- React Native
-	- Wellness

-summary: Our proven solution positions your business in front of qualified customers searching for your products and services, delivering increased customer engagement and acquisition to dominate your market.coupons and polls.
-Phojis can be embedded in existing apps, push notifications, emails, and more.
+summary: FitByJonetics is a modern fitness and wellness app focused on personalized training, step tracking, and analytics.
+The platform helps users achieve their fitness goals through personalized workout plans, daily step targets, and in-depth analytics.
+It features categories for Personal Trainers, Workouts, and Diet, as well as workout levels and recommendations for all fitness levels.
+Users can track their progress, engage with trainers, and access a comprehensive analytics dashboard for performance insights.

 projecturl: https://fitbyjonetics.com/
 ---